npm/rfcs/accepted/0000-make-scripts-install-opt-in.md

 ### Bundled dependencies

 Bundled dependencies are packages shipped inside a parent package's tarball.
-The lockfile marks them with `inBundle: true`, but they have no independent `resolved` URL since they were never fetched on their own.
-Bundled deps with install scripts are treated as unreviewed and blocked with a warning.
-Allowlisting them is deferred to a follow-up RFC: matching by `name@version` from the bundled tarball would reintroduce manifest confusion, and a safe parent-qualified syntax needs its own design.
+The lockfile marks them with `inBundle: true`, but they have no independent `resolved` URL because they were never fetched on their own.

+Install scripts of bundled dependencies never run.
+They are not counted as pending or unreviewed, so they do not trip `strict-allow-scripts`, and they cannot be added to `allowScripts`.
+This matches pnpm, which also ignores scripts of bundled dependencies.

+A package that needs a bundled dependency's install script to run must forward it as one of its own lifecycle scripts.
+That forwarded script is then subject to the same `allowScripts` policy as any other dependency's, matched by the parent package's resolved identity.
+The folder names inside the parent's bundled `node_modules` are never used for matching, so a bundled folder that calls itself `bcrypt` cannot borrow the real `bcrypt`'s approval.

 ## Rationale and Alternatives